2013 Coca-Cola 600: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the race.
 The first session, held on May 23, 2013, was 90 minutes long.
 The second and third, held on May 25, 2013, were 60 minutes long.
 During the first practice session, Kurt Busch was quickest with a time of 28.295, ahead of his brother Kyle and Kahne in second and third.
 Johnson followed in the fourth position, ahead of Almirola in fifth.

 During qualifying, forty-four cars were entered, meaning only one car was bumped from the race because of NASCAR's qualifying procedure.
 Hamlin clinched his fourteenth career pole position, with a record-setting lap time of 27.604 seconds.
 After his qualifying run, Hamlin commented, "Proud to be back on the racetrack.
 We're really getting things going right now."
 He was joined on the front row of the grid by Darlington polesitter Kurt Busch.
 Kenseth qualified third, Mark Martin took fourth, and Kahne started fifth.
 Greg Biffle, Kyle Busch, Jamie McMurray, Ryan Newman, and Earnhardt Jr. completed the first ten positions on the grid.
 The driver who failed to qualify for the race was Mike Bliss.

 In the Saturday morning session, Kahne was quickest, ahead of Kurt and Kyle Busch in second and third.
 Earnhardt Jr. and Johnson followed in the fourth and fifth positions.
 Biffle, Hamlin, Kenseth, Menard, and McMurray rounded out the first ten positions.
 In the final practice session for the race, Kahne remained quickest with a time of 28.633 seconds.
 Kurt Busch followed in second, ahead of Hamlin and Kenseth in third and fourth.
 Biffle, who was sixth quickest in second practice, managed fifth.